Gasoline fuels comeback for China's electric car maker BYD

 To be sure, it is too early to tell if the latest results mark the start of a sustained recovery.

-But BYD shares have more than doubled in the past year on investor enthusiasm over the company’s improving profitability and hopes that BYD could one day become China’s answer to Tesla Motors Inc (TSLA.O), the popular California electric vehicle marker whose shares have quadrupled this year.
+But BYD shares have more than doubled in the past year on investor enthusiasm over the company’s improving profitability and hopes that BYD could one day become China’s answer to Tesla Motors Inc, the popular California electric vehicle marker whose shares have quadrupled this year.

 Wang responded to the sales slump by slowing expansion and restructuring the company, including streamlining its distribution system and slashing the number of dealers by a third to 800.